Healthy Homes Assessment Omahu

 What We Do

-As building inspectors we are experts in all aspects associated with expert house Inspections.
-We’re there to ensure you make the right choice when it comes to purchasing your next property.
+As building inspectors we handle all aspects associated with specialist home inspections.
+We’re here to make sure that you make the best choice when it comes to purchasing your next property.

-We take your investment seriously, and undertake comprehensive examinations to ensure you don’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the fun parts of purchasing or owning your own house.
+We value your money We will conduct comprehensive checks to ensure you don’t receive any expensive or unwelcome surprises meaning you can relax and focus on the fun aspects of buying or owning an house.

-We specialise in a range of services to make sure you are fully informed about the condition of any property you could be contemplating buying or selling along with other services.
+We specialise in a range of services to ensure that you are fully informed of the condition of any property you could be considering buying or selling as well as additional solutions.

-We have a systematic method of conducting your house inspection as well as the latest technology in software with digital photos embedded into the report, you can actually see any issues identified.
-With our detailed report, it’s easy to understand why we get so many clients recommending our service to family and friends.
+With our systematic approach to inspecting your property and the latest software technology which includes digital photos in the Report, you can actually see any problems that might be identified.
+Because of our comprehensive report, it’s not surprising that we get so many clients recommending our services to their family and acquaintances.

 Comprehensive House Inspections